Bose Corporation: History

 In 1991, a team of Bose researchers debunked a 1989 experiment that claimed to have created energy through cold fusion.

 The first Bose retail store was opened in 1993 in Kittery, Maine.

 In 2011, then-chairman and primary stockholder Amar Bose donated the majority of the firm's non-voting shares to his former employer and alma mater, the Massachusetts Institute of Technology.
-An annual cash dividend is paid out to "advance the research and education mission of MIT".
+An annual cash dividend is paid out to "advance the research and education mission of MIT."
 However, the conditions of receiving the shares stated that MIT was not allowed to sell them, nor was MIT permitted to participate in the company's management and governance.
 Following Amar Bose's death in 2013, Bob Maresca became the Chief Executive Officer.

-In June 2016, Bose and Flex manufacturing extended their strategic partnership.
-Bose operations in Malaysia and Mexico will transfer to Flex.
+In June 2016, Bose and Flex manufacturing extended their strategic partnership, transferring Bose operations in Malaysia and Mexico to Flex.

-At the end of 2017, Maresca stepped down as CEO and Bose President Phil Hess took the position.
+At the end of 2017, Maresca stepped down as CEO, and Bose President Phil Hess took the position.
 Maresca remained Chairman of the Board.

 In January 2020, Bose announced that they would be closing all their more than 100 retail stores in North America, Japan, Europe, and Australia.
-They will retain their online presence, as well sell their products through Target, Best Buy, and Amazon.
+They would retain their online presence, as well as sell their products through Target, Best Buy, and Amazon.

 In late January 2020, President and COO Jim Scammon replaced Phil Hess.

-In August 2020, Bose named their first female CEO, Lila Snyder, who was formerly an executive at Pitney Bowes.
-Snyder, who will take her position September 2020, is an MIT alumna, having earned her masters and Ph.D. degrees in mechanical engineering there.
+In August 2020, Bose selected their first female CEO, Lila Snyder, who was formerly an executive at Pitney Bowes.
+Snyder, who took her position in September 2020, is an MIT alumna, having earned her masters and Ph.D. degrees in mechanical engineering there.

 Production facilities

-Bose's products are manufactured in the United States, Mexico, China and Malaysia.
+Bose's products are manufactured in the United States, Mexico, China, and Malaysia.
 The company's factories in the United States are located in Framingham, Massachusetts (also the site of the company headquarters), Westborough, Massachusetts and Stow, Massachusetts.
 In early 2021, Bose Corporation notified the Town of Stow of intention to vacate the 81.5 acre Stow campus after 18 years at the site, moving nearly 1500 employees to the Framingham headquarters.
 The Bose factories in Mexico are located in Tijuana and San Luis Río Colorado.
-The Malaysian Bose factory is located in Batu Kawan and is also the company's distribution hub for the Asia-Pacific and Middle East.

-In 2015, two facilities in Columbia, South Carolina and Carrickmacross, Ireland, were closed (with the loss of 300 and 140 jobs respectively), as part of a "global streamlining of Bose's supply chain.
+The Malaysian Bose factory is located in Batu Kawan and is the company's Asia-Pacific and Middle East distribution hub.
+In 2015, two facilities in Columbia, South Carolina, US and Carrickmacross, Ireland, were closed (with the loss of 300 and 140 jobs, respectively) as part of a "global streamlining of Bose's supply chain.
 Bose used the Columbia facility, which opened in 1993, for distribution and repair, sub-manufacturing and regional manufacturing, and final assembly for some headsets.
-The Carrickmacross factory, which began operations in 1978, did final assembly for some home theatre systems, Wave radios, and other regional manufacturing.
+The Carrickmacross factory began operations in 1978 and did the final assembly for some home theater systems, Wave radios, and other regional manufacturing.
 The operation of the San Luis and Batu Kawan factories were taken over by contract manufacturer Flex in 2016 and continued to produce Bose products.